Puppychan/MobileTestingProjects/README.md

 - Add more user interactions and animations to enhance the user experience.
 - Implement a search feature to allow users to search for specific currencies in the past.

+# 📂 Problem 2: Testing Code
+This section contains the answers to Problem 2a and Problem 2b.
+## Problem 2a
+- Folder explanation:
+  - **problem2a.py**: main file for problem 2a
+  - **helpers**: define helpers functions handling business logic for solving the problem
+  - **product_model**: define Product class
+  - **product_menu**: building menu for user to interact with the program and improve user experience
+- To run:
+  - On MacOs:
+    - Open the terminal
+    - From root of the project, run `cd Problem2a`
+    - `python3.10 problem2a.py`

+## Problem 2b
+- Folder explanation:
+  - **problem2b.py**: main file for problem 2b
+- To run:
+  - On MacOs:
+    - Open the terminal
+    - From root of the project, run `cd Problem2b`
+    - `python3.10 problem2b.py`

+## Supporting folder
+- Folder explanation:
+  - **convert_currency_data.py**: Python file to convert and format currency data from 2 sources
+  - **flag_currencies.json**: JSON file containing currency data with flag - from FXRates API
+  - **rendered_currencies.json**: JSON file containing currency data with flag - from Github => **final_currencies.json**: JSON file containing merged currency data from 2 sources - used in the application
+- To run:
+  - On MacOs:
+    - Open the terminal
+    - From root of the project, run `cd Supporting`
+    - `python3.10 convert_currency_data.py`